Benno-K/PublicScripts/README.md

 needs to run frequently, e.
 g. can be used for the
 **diskusage** script.
+Invokes **ctsb** to get input
+for the file.
+You can pass all paramwters you like to handover to ctab at the end of the crondtab -c command to create the file with a single command line
+#### Example
+crondtab -c testit 20 21 w '\\*' pi '/usr/sbin/nologin'

 ## ctab
 Little helper to manage cron